Take this guided tour of the South Bay Botanic Garden. To download a PDF version of this tour Click Here

-Dry Feet Garden
+Dry Feet Garden -

-or Plants that need Excellent Drainage - Just behind the deck is a sloping garden filled with fast-draining decomposed granite soil.
+or "Plants that need Excellent Drainage" - Just behind the deck is a sloping garden filled with fast-draining decomposed granite soil.
 Many of our local plants will only do well with rapid drainage and no water "standing" around their roots.
 This area will showcase these plants that you often find in our higher elevations around San Diego county or in similar areas around the world.
 It is irrigated by a drip system and you can see the typical components of a drip system located just to the right of this garden.
 And, this garden now features a disappearing waterfall and stream - a feature that helps to introduce water into the garden but eliminates the evaporation potential of a still pond.

 Continue along the concrete sidewalk until it forks.
 Take the right fork.
 On your left are a variety of different or "not so common" trees and shrubs you might consider for your garden.
 Once the concrete sidewalk returns to the gravel road, turn left.
 After a few paces, you will come upon the